 Eventually, after seeing dozens of specialists and trying a number of medications, each of us learned how to manage our anxiety.
 It was touch-and-go at first—neither of us believed that our respective symptoms could really be caused by anxiety—but very gradually, our daily phone calls took on a different tone.
 The desperation and fear and hopelessness began to fade as we became better and better at figuring out how to outsmart our anxiety-ridden brains.
 By 2008, we each had come to feel [mostly] in control of our anxiety and [mostly] optimistic about living happily despite our disorders.
 We still talked each other through the occasional panic episode, but they became fewer and further between and much less intense than their prior versions.

 And then, on one weekend visit, we realized how much our connection—sharing our experiences, fears, laughter and tears—had contributed to our healing.
 We recognized that, had we tried to go it alone, we’d still be in the fetal position our anxiety often left us in.
 “We’re anxiety sisters!”
 Mags announced, and thus began our mission to create a safe, nonjudgmental community for anxiety sufferers worldwide.
-After almost 30 years of friendship [and anxiety], we are committed to helping others learn to manage their anxiety and live well.
+After more than 30 years of friendship [and anxiety], we are committed to helping others learn to manage their anxiety and live well.

 Maggie Sarachek is interested in both counseling and teaching people to find strength through community.
 As a social worker in a New York City high school, she specialized in the development of youth leadership as well as counseling individuals and families.
 Maggie has also worked as a special-education advocate, helping families to access services for their children and teens.
 She became a full-fledged anxiety sister in her mid-twenties while dealing with debilitating anxiety attacks.
 Since becoming an anxiety sister, she has become the wife of an anxious husband and the mother of two anxious kids proving that anxiety is, indeed, contagious.